mozilla/DSAlign/README.md

 `--align-gap-score <SCORE>` is the score per character gap (removing 1 character from pattern or original).
 Default: -100

-The overall best score for the best match is normalized to about 100 maximum by dividing it through the maximum character count of either the match or the pattern.
+The overall best score for the best match is normalized to a value of about 100 maximum by dividing it through the maximum character count of either the match or the pattern.

 During the output step this score can then be used for filtering (abbreviated as `sws`).

-### Step 6 - Fine alignment
+### Step 6 - Gap alignment

+After recursive matching of fragments there are potential text leftovers between aligned original texts.

+Some examples:
+- Often: Missing (and therefore unaligned) STT transcripts of word-endings (e.g. English past tense endings _-d_ and _-ed_) on phrase endings to the left of the gap
+- Seldom: Phrase beginnings or endings that were wrongly matched on unspoken (but written) text whose actual alignments are now left unaligned in the gap
+- Big unmatched chunks of text, like
+  - Preface, text summaries or any other kind of meta information
+  - Copyright headers/footers
+  - Table of contents
+- Chapter headers (if not spoken as they appear)
+- Captions of figures
+- Contents of tables
+- Line-headers like character names in drama scripts
+- Dependent of the (pre-processing) quality: OCR leftovers like
+  - page headers
+  - page numbers
+  - reader's notes

+The basic challenge here is to figure out, if all or some of the gap text should be used to extend the phrase to the left and/or to the right of the gap.

+As Smith-Waterman alignment led to the current (potentially incomplete or even wrong) result, its score cannot be used for further fine-tuning.
+Instead the tool uses a score that is computed as the sum of the number of weighted shared N-grams.
+It ensures that:
+- Shared N-gram instances near interval bounds (dependent on situation) get rated higher than the ones near the center or opposite end
+- Large shared N-gram instances are weighted higher than short ones

+`--align-min-ngram-size <SIZE>` sets the start (minimum) N-gram size

+`--align-max-ngram-size <SIZE>` sets the final (maximum) N-gram size

+`--align-ngram-size-factor <FACTOR>` sets a weight factor for the size preference

+`--align-ngram-position-factor <FACTOR>` sets a weight factor for the position preference

+During the output step this score can also be used for filtering (abbreviated as `wng`).

+Using this score, the gap alignment is done by looking for the best scoring extension of the left and right phrases up to their maximum extension.

+`--align-stretch-factor <FRACTION>` is the fraction of the text length that it could get stretched at max.

+For many languages it is worth putting some emphasis on matching to words boundaries (that is white-space separated sub-sequences).

+`--align-snap-factor <FACTOR>` allows to control the snappiness to word boundaries.

+If the best scoring extensions should overlap, the best scoring sum of non-overlapping (but touching) extensions will win.

 ### Step 7 - Selection, filtering and output

 Finally the best alignment of all candidate windows is selected as the winner.
 It has to survive a series of filters for getting into the result file:

+`--output-min-tlen <LENGTH>` only accepts samples having STT transcripts of the provided minimum character length

+`--output-max-tlen <LENGTH>` only accepts samples having STT transcripts of the provided maximum character length

-`--output-min-length <LENGTH>` only accepts samples having original transcripts of the provided minimum character length
+`--output-min-mlen <LENGTH>` only accepts samples having matching original transcripts of the provided minimum character length

-`--output-max-length <LENGTH>` only accepts samples having original transcripts of the provided maximum character length
+`--output-max-mlen <LENGTH>` only accepts samples having matching original transcripts of the provided maximum character length

+`--output-min-sws <SWS>` only accepts samples whose STT transcripts have the provided minimum Smith-Waterman score when compared to best matching original transcript

+`--output-max-sws <SWS>` only accepts samples whose STT transcripts have the provided maximum Smith-Waterman score when compared to best matching original transcript

-`--output-min-wer <WER>` only accepts samples whose STT transcripts have the provided minimum word error rate when compared to the best matching original transcript sequence
+`--output-min-wng <WNG>` only accepts samples whose STT transcripts have the provided minimum weighted N-gram score when compared to best matching original transcript

-`--output-max-wer <WER>` only accepts samples whose STT transcripts have the provided maximum word error rate when compared to the best matching original transcript sequence
+`--output-max-wng <WNG>` only accepts samples whose STT transcripts have the provided maximum weighted N-gram score when compared to best matching original transcript

-`--output-min-cer <CER>` only accepts samples whose STT transcripts have the provided minimum character error rate when compared to best matching original transcript sequence
+`--output-min-cer <CER>` only accepts samples whose STT transcripts have the provided minimum character error rate when compared to best matching original transcript

-`--output-max-cer <CER>` only accepts samples whose STT transcripts have the provided maximum character error rate when compared to best matching original transcript sequence
+`--output-max-cer <CER>` only accepts samples whose STT transcripts have the provided maximum character error rate when compared to best matching original transcript

+`--output-min-wer <WER>` only accepts samples whose STT transcripts have the provided minimum word error rate when compared to the best matching original transcript

+`--output-max-wer <WER>` only accepts samples whose STT transcripts have the provided maximum word error rate when compared to the best matching original transcript

 All result samples are written to a JSON result file of the form:
 ```javascript